trstlabs/intento/docs/trustless-triggers/CLI.md

 }' --duration 16h --interval 60s --keyring-backend test -y --from b --fees 600utrst --connection-id connection-0 --retries 2
 ```

-:::tip use ICA_ADDR as a `from_address` or any other field in an AutoTX and Trustless Hub will parse the to-be defined Interchain Account Address.
+:::tip use ICA_ADDR as a `from_address` or any other field in an AutoTX and Intento will parse the to-be defined Interchain Account Address.
 :::

 ```bash